 The third class of failure is at the node and link level; that is, a physical link is cut, or the computer it is connected to crashes.
 This can be caused by software that crashes, a power failure, or a reckless backhoe operator.
 Failures due to misconfiguration of a network device are also common.
 While any of these failures can eventually be corrected, they can have a dramatic effect on the network for an extended period of time.
 However, they need not totally disable the network.
 In a packet-switched network, for example, it is sometimes possible to route around a failed node or link.
 One of the difficulties in dealing with this third class of failure is distinguishing between a failed computer and one that is merely slow or, in the case of a link, between one that has been cut and one that is very flaky and therefore introducing a high number of bit errors.

 A final requirement, which seems to be neglected or left till last all too often (as we do here), is that networks need to be managed.
-Managing a network includes making changes as the network grows to carry more traffic or reach more users, and troubleshooting the network when things go wrong or performance isn't as desired.
+Managing a network includes upgrading equipment as the network grows to carry more traffic or reach more users, troubleshooting the network when things go wrong or performance isn’t as desired, and adding new features in support of new applications.
+Network management has historically been a human-intensive aspect of networking, and while it is unlikely we’ll get people entirely out of the loop, it is increasingly being addressed by automation and self-healing designs.

 This requirement is partly related to the issue of scalability discussed above—as the Internet has scaled up to support billions of users and at least hundreds of millions of hosts, the challenges of keeping the whole thing running correctly and correctly configuring new devices as they are added have become increasingly problematic.
 Configuring a single router in a network is often a task for a trained expert; configuring thousands of routers and figuring out why a network of such a size is not behaving as expected can become a task beyond any single human.
-Furthermore, to make the operation of a network scalable and cost-effective, network operators typically require many management tasks to be automated or at least performed by relatively unskilled personnel.
+This is why automation is becoming so important.